Remains of British journalist Dom Phillips found in Brazil, minister confirms

 “I am grateful to everyone involved in the searches.

-“We will continue to support Mr Phillips’s family, and the Brazilian authorities as the investigations proceed.”
+“We will continue to support Mr Phillips’ family, and the Brazilian authorities as the investigations proceed.”

-Investigators are still working to establish a cause of death, the country’s federal police said in their latest statement, and identification of Mr Pereira’s body has not yet been confirmed.

 The remains were found last week near where the men disappeared on June 5 and flown into Brasilia on Thursday night following a 10-day search along the banks of the Itaquai river, according to Brazilian authorities.